We go where others do not. We believe we are to bring light into darkness and welcome every opportunity to make a difference!

 If the list of things and people I have judged could be written I am sure it would go from here to the moon.
 I am not proud of my past but I am proud that I constantly live every day to pour out love to those who desperately need it.

 When Bikers Against Trafficking was started it was started to make a difference.
-We are not a religious group and have both religious and non-religious folk working together to make a difference.
+We are not a religious group but we are faith based (which means our morals, values and beliefs influence us) and have both religious and non-religious folk working together to make a difference.
 It was and still is solely staffed by volunteers and I am always amazed by those who sacrificially give of so many things, including their time, to make a difference.
 Through the years we have been able to provide clinical trauma counseling to close to 400 people and we have spoken to over 50,000 face to face and that is just out of the little Florida group.

 As we have seen other Chapters emerge it is always with curiosity.
 People being called to help in the fight against human sex trafficking who also see motorcycles as a possible tool...we are glad for the ideas and passions of each chapter and celebrate as they become more active and raise money and awareness for causes in their unique community while at the same time sending 10% of what they raise to Florida to support our eventual goal of 6 houses to house those who have survived being trafficked who have no where to live.
 I wish I could say it has all been good but not everyone we have helped stayed out of the life, not all who were battling addiction were able to continue in sobriety but we are thankful that most did.
 And yes, we have had to deal with conflict. (but we keep all conflict in house between concerned parties because we don't believe there is any value in bad mouthing people, organizations or even ideas).